tilt-dev/tilt.build/docs/rollout/prioritize-inactive.md

 layout: rollout
 ---

-Here's a guideline for how to triage work that's surprising and counterintuitive: during roll out prioritize inactive users, i.e. people who tried Tilt but stopped using it.
-This can be surprising and counterintuitive; e.g. shouldn't you focus on your most active users?
+Here's a guideline for how to triage work that's surprising and counterintuitive: during roll out, prioritize inactive users, i.e. people who tried Tilt but stopped using it.
+This isn't often one's first instict--shouldn't you focus on your most active users?
 This doc explains how prioritizing inactive users puts your attention on the most pressing issues and can drive adoption.

 ## Why Inactive Users Over Active Users